harsh-px/dlog-go/README.md

 }
 ```

 By default, golang's standard logger is used.
+This is not recommended, however, as the implementation
+with the WithFields function is slow.
+It would be better to choose a different implementation in most cases.